Key Takeaways

 Sweat can contain heavy metals like lead and cadmium.
 These metals have no beneficial effect on the human body and are said to be carcinogenic.
 In addition to increasing the risk of cancer, they can negatively impact the renal and immune systems.

 Persistent organic pollutants (POPs) can also be flushed out of the body through sweating.
 POPs are organic components found in air and water, including industrial chemicals and pesticides.
 They can accumulate inside the body over time and cause harm.
-Fortunately, you can eliminate them through sweating.
+Fortunately, sweating can contribute to their elimination.

 Saunas for Detoxification

-Glutathione is a crucial antioxidant vital in detoxifying the body.
-Oxidative stress is partly responsible for various chronic diseases, such as cardiovascular complications and cancer.
-According to research published in the Journal of Environmental and Public Health, saunas can improve glutathione production, enabling the body to neutralize toxins and free radicals.
+2. Increases Glutathione Production: Glutathione is a crucial antioxidant vital in detoxification.
+According to research published in the Journal of Environmental and Public Health, saunas can improve glutathione production, enabling the body to neutralize toxins and free radicals

 Symptoms to Watch Out for While Using the Sauna